Graduating Students FAQ

 - Where to Get Help

-Whether your email account is deleted, modified, or remains the same depends on whether you are leaving Yale, or if you are enrolled as a student or hired as an employee with Yale after Graduation.
+Whether your email account is deleted, modified, or remains the same depends on whether you are: leaving Yale, re-enrolled as a student, or hired as an employee with Yale after Graduation.

-Accounts for the Class of 2016 will be removed at 5:00 AM on Monday, June 1, 2017.
+Email accounts for the Class of 2018 will be removed at 5:00 AM on Tuesday, June 4, 2019.
 All messages sent to your email account after this time will be bounced back to the sender.
-Email forwarding, email auto-reply, and any other services affiliated with your email account (Calendars, EliApps Drive, EliSites etc.) cease to function at that time, and related data will no longer be accessible.
+Email forwarding, email auto-reply, and any other services affiliated with your email account (Calendars, Drive, EliSites etc.) cease to function at that time, and related data will no longer be accessible.

-If you're returning as a student or employee please see the table below for details on how your account will be migrated.
+If you're continuing at Yale as a student or employee*, please see the table below for details on how your account will be migrated.

 You can ease the transition away from your Yale email address by enabling email forwarding and/or auto-replies.